joniram/my-website/CV.md

 Development of solid-state lidar systems.
 Devised and implemented photonic integrated circuit designs using commercial foundry PDKs.
 Established a lidar experimental test suite and implemented and performed numerical modelling to simulate lidar performance.

+Filed one UK patent application.

 #### Toshiba Europe Ltd, Cambridge Research Laboratory (Oct 2017 - Sep 2020)
 **PhD student** in the Quantum Information group, lead by Dr. Andrew Shields

 Development of ultrafast quantum-dot-based LEDs to generate entangled light for quantum information applications.
 Established complex measurement techniques in order to generate quantum light at world-record gigahertz clock rates.

+Published two papers (one first author).
+Presented the results at 10+ internationl conferences and workshops.

 #### University of Cambridge (Oct 2017 – Sep 2020)
 **Visitor/Collaborator** to the Semiconductor Physics Group, lead by Prof. David Ritchie